-Most fashion products are high enough priced to cover delivery charges.
-As we share in our article on D2C business models, that’s important to create a profitable and sustainable online business.
+Most fashion products are high enough priced to cover delivery costs.
+As we share in our D2C business models article, that’s important to create a profitable and sustainable online business.

 And of course, the whole point of fashion is to make people look good.
-So, it creates its own visual content that’s easy to showcase on digital media, particularly social media.
-Channels like Instagram make access to fashion influencers who’ll highlight your products easy.
+So, it creates its own visual content that’s easy to showcase on social media.
+Channels like Instagram give easy access to fashion influencers who’ll talk about your products.

 Online fashion shopping - challenges

 Despite all that, online fashion shopping does have challenges.